qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

-# Simple files
+# Local files

-This tutorial gives examples of how to write scripts to load data from simple files such as CSV and Excel files into Qlik Associative Engine.
+This tutorial gives examples of how to write scripts to load data from local files such as CSV and Excel files into Qlik Associative Engine.
 It also shows some basic capabilities of load scripts.

 !!!
 Note